Have you ever scrolled a website and felt… nothing?

 Step 1: Add the Animation Styles

-Edit your child theme’s style.css
+Edit your child theme’s style.css file and add:

 @keyframes fade-in-up {